tarjomeh/tarjomeh/README.md

 # tarjomeh.github.io
 Lets Practice Python + NLTK together!

-I use a Jupyter Notebook to record what I learn when practicing Python + NLTK.
+I use Jupyter Notebook to record the codes I learn when practicing Python + NLTK.
-Please feel free to dowload and use the notebook.
+Please feel free to dowload the notebook file.

 Your comments are highly appreciated.